 - No teamwork exists.

-- Everything is miniature no matter the space, table, bats, and balls.
+- Everything is miniature, no matter space, table, bats, and balls.

-- No need a lot of athleticism since the player is not having much movement.
+- No need for a lot of athleticism since the player doesn’t have much movement.

 - No strategy involved.

 How I Turn From Love to Hate Table Tennis

 I’ve read many posts on the internet from various people who love or hate table tennis.
 Also, I have come through many comments and reasons stated by people why they love or hate table tennis.
 I would also like to share how I changed from loving it to rejecting it.

 During my childhood, when I was in primary school, I had serious insomnia because of the tremendous pressure of facing the school examination.
 At that time, the ticket to enter college was very rare, and everyone needed to compete with thousands of other students to squeeze through the super narrow gate entrance of the University.

 At that time, I found an excellent “psychology mentor” – Deng Yaping.
 Whenever I could not fall asleep, I would hold a tight fist and tell myself.
 Deng Yaping can become a world champion, even though she had been expelled from the Henan team and national team a few times, but she never gave up and finally became a world champion in table tennis.